edmundhung/conform/docs/tutorial.md

 }
 ```

-By this point, we have a basic login form working already.
-It validates the fields on submit and shows errors if failed.
-It also works without JS thanks to progressive enhancement!

 ## Introducing Conform

-Now, it's time to introduce the [parse](/packages/conform-react/README.md#parse) helper function and the [useForm](/packages/conform-react/README.md#useform) hook:
+Now, it's time to enhance the login form using Conform.

 ```tsx
 import { parse, useForm } from '@conform-to/react';